 Singapore’s road to independence: Leading the PAP from 1950s to present

 Some people have felt that I should take down this post and apologize to his family.
 Their opinion is that if someone is gone, we should give respect to them and not point out any of their shortcomings.

-However, it seems that Lee Kuan Yew and his family considers expressing a less than positive opinion about a public figure after his death disrespectful.
+Furthermore, it does seem that Lee Kuan Yew’s family does not consider expressing a less than positive opinion about a public figure after his death disrespectful.